On complexified analytic Hamiltonian flows and geodesics on the space of Kahler metrics: Complexification of analytic flows and action on complex structures

 \begin{example} Consider the complex manifold $(\R^2,J_0)$, where $J_0$ is the homogeneous complex structure defined by the global holomorphic coordinate $z= x+\tau_0 y$, with ${\rm Im}\,\tau_0\neq 0$.
 Even though this is a noncompact example, it serves to illustrate the results above.
 Let $X=y\frac{\partial}{\partial x}$, so that

 Letting $\tau_0=r_0+is_0, \tau=r+is, r_0,s_0,r,s\in \R$, we obtain that $\varphi_\tau:\R^2\to \R^2$ is the linear map defined by the matrix

 in the canonical basis.
-This complexified ``flow'' of diffeomorphisms defines, for $s\neq -s_0$, a linear isomorphism of $\R^2$.
+This one-parameter family of diffeomorphisms defines, for $s\neq -s_0$, a linear isomorphism of $\R^2$.
 For $s=-s_0$, $\varphi_{r-is_0}$ maps $\R^2$ to a real dimension one linear subspace.
 Consider on the complex one-parameter subgroup of the formal group ${\rm Diff}(\R^2)_\C$,

 the three subsets ${\mathcal C}= {\mathcal C}_+\cup{\mathcal C}_0\cup{\mathcal C}_-$ according to whether ${\rm Im}(\tau_0+\tau)$ is positive, equal to zero or negative, respectively.
 Then, the map $e^{\tau X}\mapsto \varphi_\tau$ breaks up into maps